ChALkeR/notes/On-npmjs-tokens-visibility.md

 ### Unvalidated debug method

-The culprit here was the `?json=path` debug method that is enabled on the npm website just passes the resolved object to `reply()`:
+The culprit here was the `?json=path` debug method that is enabled on the npm website, it just passed the resolved object to `reply()`: